ueler/angular-rxjs-unsubscribe/README.md

 }
 ```
 When the component gets destroyed, the observable ``ngDestroy`` gets completed, causing the subscriptions to complete.
-Thus memory leaks and side effects are avoided.
+Thus memory leaks and unwanted side effects are avoided.

 Drawbacks: As with the other methods, it's still quite verbose and error-prone.